sophAi/TSCA/README.md

 Note:
 -----

-1. Please delete the example*.xyz files before performing TSCA for your xyz coordinates.
-TSCA will search for all the .xyz files in the current folder and the sub-folders.
+1. Please delete the example*.xyz files before performing TSCA with your own xyz files.
+TSCA was designed to search for all the .xyz files in the current folder and the sub-folders.

-2. You can also change the options from `"filter_name:" ".xyz"` to `"filter_name": ".xyz -example"` to exclude the example files.
+2. You can also change the options from `"filter_name:" ".xyz"` to `"filter_name": ".xyz -example"` in the json file to exclude the example files.